Looking for a facilitator?

 Retreats and off-sites

-• When facing challenge and complexity - you may be experiencing challenges within teams, facing changing contexts, wondering how to integrate new information or partners, wanting to challenge assumptions and biases, or seeking to create more inclusive processes or cultures.
+• When facing challenge and complexity - you may developing new strategy, be experiencing challenges within teams, facing changing contexts, wondering how to integrate new information or partners, wanting to challenge assumptions and biases, or seeking to create more inclusive processes or cultures.

-• When looking to create a sense of connection, have fun and foster creativity - creativity is essential for innovation, and the creative brain needs rest and new experiences.
-If you are looking to foster creativity within your team, and create a memorable and fun experience for your team, why not design a creative away-day.
+• When looking to create a sense of connection, and foster creativity - creativity is essential for innovation, and the creative brain needs rest and new experiences.
+If you are looking to foster creativity within your team, and create a memorable, playful and activating experience for your team, why not design a creative away-day.

 • At the start of a new project - to generate and develop ideas, gather existing knowledge and perspectives, agree on vision, mission and values, develop a strategy or theory of change, build relationships.